erangi/podcasts/index.md

 ### Other recommendations
 * I listen to podcasts using the [Podcast Addict](https://podcastaddict.com) app (also paying to support the app developer).
 Didn't try many others, but I'm happy with it.
+* If you want to get an RSS feed of a certain YouTube playlist, you can use [rsshub.app](https://rsshub.app/youtube/playlist/YOURPLAYLISTIDHERE).
+Unfortunately, I wasn't able to play the youtube videos in podcastaddict.
+If you find a way to do it, please let me know.
 * I don't subscribe to newsletters in general, but there are two I highly recommend -
   * [Easyperf](https://easyperf.net) by Denis Bakhvalov, which covers performance topics.
   * [Materialized Views](https://materializedview.io/) by Chris Riccomini, which covers software infra and data systems.